 - Remove treats from oil with a spider strainer or a slotted spoon.
 Drain on a paper-towel lined baking tray.
 Toss in cinnamon sugar.
 Serve hot!
 If desired, enjoy with chocolate syrup for dipping.

-- COOKING TIP: For crispy desserts, don’t overcrowd the pot.
+- Expert tip for frying churros: For crispy desserts, don’t overcrowd the pot.
 If too much dough is added to the oil all at once, the temperature of the oil will drop.

-- HOW LONG WILL CHURROS STAY FRESH?
-Like glazed donuts, churros will only stay fresh for a few hours after being made.
+- How long with churros stay fresh?
+They’ll only stay fresh for a few hours after being made.

-- MAKE AHEAD RECIPE: Getting ready for a party?
+- Make-ahead instructions: Getting ready for a party?
 Pipe churro batter onto a baking sheet lined with a silicone baking mat or parchment paper.
 Leave space between the pieces.
-Freeze until ready to use!
-To cook, drop the frozen strips into hot oil.
+Freeze until ready to use.
+When ready to fry them, carefully drop the frozen pieces into the hot oil.

 - Category: Dessert, Snacks